 Timmee Grinham completed a Bachelor of Economics (Economics and Politics majors) with Honours in Politics and a Graduate Diploma in Education at Monash University, Melbourne.
 Following her undergraduate studies, Timmee worked towards a PhD in Women's Studies, during which time she was employed as a Tutor and sessional Lecturer.
 Timmee was the Assistant Editor of the Australian Tax Forum during her undergraduate studies, and she worked as an editor for the Monash Postgraduate Association.
 Timmee has worked as a senior Commerce (Economics and Business Management) and Humanities teacher at several government and independent schools.
-Timmee contributes to various publications and presents professional development sessions to other teachers of Economics.
-She is also author of the quarterly CPAP Updates for VCE Economics Units 3 and 4 and co-author of Economics from the Ground Up (CPAP).
-Timmee has worked as an assessor of final examinations in VCE Economics (including as Assistant Chief Assessor) and Business Management, and chairs the Economics Advisory Group of the VCTA.
+Timmee is particularly passionate about the role of women in economic decision-making and promoting the study of Economics among girls.
+She contributes to various publications and presents professional development sessions to other teachers of Economics.
+Timmee is also author of the quarterly CPAP Updates for VCE Economics Units 3 and 4 and co-author of Economics (including as Assistant Chief Assessor) and Business Management, and chairs the Economics Advisory Group of the VCTA.
 Since 2017, Timmee has served as a member of the Reserve Bank of Australia Educators Advisory Panel.
-Timmee was a member of the panel of experts that developed the new VCE Economics study design.
+Timmee was a member of the panel of experts that developed the new VCE Economics study design, including supporting its implementation.